martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 *Comment: This section provides overarching directives for the AI Coding Agent.
 Adherence to these instructions is critical for the success of the Agentic Coding System.*

 ### 9.1.
 Feature Decomposition and Specification Process (Mandatory Pre-Coding Step for AI)
 *AI Agent Directive: For every high-level feature provided by the user in Section 3.1, before commencing any code implementation, you MUST perform the following decomposition and specification process.
 The objective is to ensure your exhaustive and unambiguous understanding of each task, aligning with our 'Argentic Coding' standards.
-Generate this detailed specification internally or in a working document that can be reviewed by humans. **This includes proposing specific libraries, Supabase services, or MCP servers where appropriate.** Your proposals for tooling (MCPs, libraries, specific Supabase services) are crucial and require human validation.
+Generate this detailed specification internally or in a working document that can be reviewed by humans. **This includes proposing specific libraries, backend services (e.g., Supabase services if chosen), or MCP servers where appropriate.** Your proposals for tooling (MCPs, libraries, specific backend services) are crucial and require human validation.
 This decomposition process is critical for your reasoning.
 Break down complex problems into smaller, manageable sub-problems.
 For each sub-problem, consider the relevant sections of this PRD (NFRs, Design System, MCP Logic, etc.) before proposing a solution.*

 **Detailed Specification Structure to be Generated by AI Agent (for each User-Provided Feature):**